Beer Can Chicken Recipe2013-04-22

 - Yield : 1 chicken

 This beer can chicken recipe is both tasty and fun to make.

 Grill it or bake it, make it plain or use your favorite rub (one of my favorites is below).

-Either way, once you try it, beer can chicken will be on your list of favorite recipes too.
+Either way, once you try it, chicken sitting on a can of beer will be on your list of favorite recipes too.

 - 1 whole chicken (about 4 pounds)

 - 2 tablespoons salt